Quebec Immigrant Investor Program

 The CIIP was closed in February 2014, which resulted in immediate cancellation of 59,000 investor applicants who still had files pending.
 Most of these former applicants, were still interested in obtaining an investment visa.
 Fortunately, the opening of the QIIP and other investment programs in other provinces have allowed them to reapply and obtain their investor visas.

 However, the QIIP is a very popular program and often reaches capacity every year.
-If you are interested in obtaining an investment visa for Canada permanent residency, you will want to contact Canada Investor Immigration and arrange a confidential consultation to find out when you should apply.
+If you are interested in obtaining an investment visa for Canada permanent residency, you will want to contact Davies Immigration Law and arrange a confidential consultation to find out when you should apply.

 The Quebec Immigrant Investor Program Application Process